mhadaily/shroff/README.md

+# Shroff
-# Shroff, Real time Money Exchange Rate Application
+##Real time Money Exchange Rate Application

+I am developing this project now and will be ready, hopefully, before 15/02/2017.